-The Infinite Banking Concept (IBC) is outlined in the book Becoming Your Own Banker by R. Nelson Nash.
-My introduction to the Infinite Banking Concept was on a family vacation to San Diego, California in 2005.
+The Infinite Banking Concept (IBC) or infinite banking life insurance is outlined in the book Becoming Your Own Banker by R. Nelson Nash.
+My introduction to infinite banking life insurance was on a family vacation to San Diego, California in 2005.
 I was only 12 years old when my Dad was reading the book Becoming Your Own Banker, and he was so excited about what he was reading that he was having me and my older brother, who was 14 at that time, sit and listen to excerpts from the book as he read.

-To be honest, I would have rather been on the beach than sitting in the condo listening to Dad read a financial book to us, but at the same time I was excited because I saw that Dad was excited.
+To be honest, I would have rather been on the beach than sat in the condo listening to Dad read a financial book to us, but at the same time, I was excited because I saw that Dad was excited.
 My Dad is a Doctor of Chiropractic.
 At that time, he owned a chiropractic clinic in Oregon.
 He was in practice long before I was born.

-The founder of the Infinite Banking Concept, R. Nelson Nash, served in the United States Air Force and North Carolina’s Army National Guard.
-During the 1950s he also worked as a forestry consultant, later he became a life insurance agent and a real estate investor.
-To get money for his real estate investments prior to the 1980s, Mr. Nash was accustomed to paying 9.5% on money he borrowed.
-But in the early 1980s interest rates on the money he owed jumped to 23%!
-In the book Becoming Your Own Banker he wrote, “There I stood owing $500,000 under those circumstances.”
+The founder of the Infinite Banking Concept, R. Nelson Nash, served in the United States Air Force, worked as a forestry consultant and later became a life insurance agent and a real estate investor.
+To get money for his real estate investments prior to the 1980s, Mr. Nash was accustomed to paying 9.5% on the money he borrowed.
+But in the early 1980s, interest rates on the money he owed jumped to 23%!
+In his book he wrote, “There I stood owing $500,000 under those circumstances.”

-According to Mr. Nash, “The basic idea revealed in the Infinite Banking Concept was born over a period of many, many months at 3:00 to 4:00am in the kneeling position praying ‘Lord please, show me a way out of this financial nightmare that I have created for myself.’”
-He writes… “The answer came back about like a baseball bat across the eyes…You can get to money during these awful times, at 5% to 8% from three different life insurance companies through policies that you own.
+According to Mr. Nash, “The basic idea revealed in the Infinite Banking Concept was born over a period of many, many months at 3:00 to 4:00 am in the kneeling position praying ‘Lord please, show me a way out of this financial nightmare that I have created for myself.’”
+He writes, “The answer came back about like a baseball bat across the eyes…You can get to money during these awful times, at 5% to 8% from three different life insurance companies through policies that you own.
 The only thing that limits how much you can get to is the same thing they tell you at the bank when you ask them how big of a check you can write – how much have you put in?’”

-During the week, in his clinic, Dad would also tell his patients about the book and share the Infinite Banking Concept with them too.
-But that wasn’t all…a few months later he decided to get his life insurance producer’s license, so he could design, sell and service Whole Life insurance policies just like Mr. Nash described in his book.
+Soon, Dad was on the phone telling family and friends about the Infinite Banking Concept.
+During the week, in his clinic, he would also tell his patients about the book and share the concept with them too.
+A few months later, he decided to get his life insurance producer’s license, so he could design, sell, and service Whole Life insurance policies.

-Over the next few years, Dad was providing education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching the Infinite Banking Concept.
+Over the next few years, Dad provided education about the Infinite Banking Concept to so many people that he retired from chiropractic and sold his clinic so that he could spend more time teaching about infinite banking life insurance.
 But it wasn’t just Dad’s business.
-Mom was working alongside him, and even as teenagers we started helping however we could.
+Mom was working alongside him, and even as teenagers, we started helping however we could.

 If you’ve researched very much about the Infinite Banking Concept, there’s a good chance you know my Dad as Dr. Tom McFie.
 You may have even read one of his books or seen one of his video presentations on YouTube.
-In fact, if you don’t already have it, you can get his most popular book Prescription for Wealth as a free digital download.
+In fact, if you don’t already have it, you can get his most popular book, Prescription for Wealth, as a free digital download.
 The forward to Prescription for Wealth was written by Mr. Nash himself.

 As the Infinite Banking Concept caught on, more and more people began to want dividend-paying Whole Life insurance policies.
 Life insurance agents around the country began to take note.
 Some agents loved the idea, some agents loved the thought of using the idea as a sales system to sell more life insurance.
 This created a problem.
-To design a good policy that works well for the Infinite Banking Concept you have to minimize the base insurance in the policy and increase the paid-up insurance rider.
+To design a good policy that works well for the Infinite Banking Concept, you have to minimize the base insurance in the policy and increase the paid-up insurance rider.
 It’s not hard to do, but commissions are paid directly in relation to how much base insurance is in the policy.
 So, cutting down the base policy also cuts an agent’s commission.

 Some agents are willing to cut their commission to design a good policy for the customer, but many agents are not.
-Unfortunately, many life insurance agents told their customers that they were writing an “Infinite Banking Policy” but ended up writing them a bad Whole Life insurance policy, or even worse, some type of Universal Life insurance policy, whether it was a Variable Universal Life insurance policy, or an Indexed Universal Life insurance policy.
+Unfortunately, many life insurance agents told their customers that they were writing an “Infinite Banking Policy” but ended up writing them a bad Whole Life insurance policy, or even worse, some type of Universal Life insurance policy, whether it was a Variable Universal Life insurance policy or an Indexed Universal Life insurance policy.

 The Infinite Banking Concept started to get a bad name, in fact, a very popular Google search used to be, “Is the infinite banking concept a scam?”
-Many people were getting a bad taste in their mouth about the Infinite Banking Concept because they were getting bad policies.
+Many people were getting a bad taste in their mouths about the Infinite Banking Concept because they were getting bad policies.

 Another threat to the concept came because some life insurance agents started calling life insurance policies “banks”.
 This language caught the attention of some state regulators and restrictions ensued.